Tours and Activities in Santorini

 Don’t miss the opportunity to hop on the boat and explore neighbouring islands, such as Thirassia, and spend the day swimming in the deep blue waters of Aegean Sea.

 The main port of Santorini is named Athinios and serves passenger ferries and cargo.
 There is only one passenger terminal building that is usually very crowded during the peak season and you may not find a free place to sit.
 We recommend you arrive at the port about 45 minutes before the departure time.
+If you want to find a free cab or a free sit on the bus towards Fira, when arriving at Santorini port, it is better to get off the ferry as quickly as possible.

 Taking the ferry from Athens to Santorini is definitely an interesting experience.
 While sailing to Santorini from Athens, you will encounter breathtaking views of the endless blue.